 Housing for Health

-The Housing for Health (HFH) Division at the Department of Health Services (DHS) was created in 2013 with a focus on creating permanent supportive housing opportunities for homeless patients of the DHS system of care.
-DHS is reinvesting in communities by providing supportive and clinical services to our most vulnerable populations.
+The Housing for Health (HFH) Division at the Health Services (Health Services) was created in 2013 with a focus on creating permanent supportive housing opportunities for homeless patients of the Health Services system of care.
+Health Services is reinvesting in communities by providing supportive and clinical services to our most vulnerable populations.

 Access to community based housing options is an important element of our evolving county healthcare system, particularly in response to the homeless crisis.

-By housing homeless persons who have been high utilizers of DHS services with complex medical and behavioral health conditions, Housing for Health made its mark in the homeless services area by meeting the following objectives:
+By housing homeless persons who have been high utilizers of Health Services services with complex medical and behavioral health conditions, Housing for Health made its mark in the homeless services area by meeting the following objectives: